darrenldl/blockyarchive/README.md

 ## Goals

-As blkar is to be used largely as a backup utility, security/robustness of the code will be prioritised over apparent performance.
+As blkar is to be used largely as a backup utility, security/robustness of the code will be prioritised over apparent performance

+For a feel of the quality of blkar, you can take a look at the number and variety of tests used in the [test suite](https://github.com/darrenldl/blockyarchive/tree/master/tests)

 ## Status

 This project has reached its intended feature completeness, so no active development for new features will occur.
 However, this project is still actively looked after, i.e. I will respond to PRs, issues, and emails, will consider feature requests, respond to bug reports quickly, and so on.

-In other words, this is a completed project with respect to its original scope, but it is not abandoned.
+In other words, this is a completed project with respect to its original scope, but it is not abandoned

 ## Getting started